Jeanne de Laval: Jeanne and the arts

-Jeanne and her husband René appears in the triptych of the Burning Bush of the cathedral of Aix-en-Provence, painted by Nicolas Froment, and a painting in the museum of Cluny, where she is represented with King René listening to the preaching of Sainte-Madeleine.
+Jeanne and her husband René appear in the triptych of the Burning Bush of the cathedral of Aix-en-Provence, painted by Nicolas Froment, and a painting in the museum of Cluny, where she is represented with King René listening to the preaching of Sainte-Madeleine.
 Jeanne used the Burning Bush triptych to illuminate a psalter (ms. 41 of the Public Library of Poitiers).
 The Cabinet of medals of the National Library of France has two medals, the 'King René and Queen Jeanne dating from 1462.
 It consists of a miniature of Jeanne, surrounded by her ladies, in the manuscript of the French version of the Pilgrimage of Life (in the Bibliothèque de l'Arsenal).
 Monuments to Jeanne have been raised in Beaufort (1842), Rosiers-d'Égletons (1875), and Tarascon.
 A statue of Jeanne can be seen in the "Public Garden" in the Noisay village in Indre-et-Loire.